vidanov/lambda-nodejs-lightsail-backup/README.md

 # Automatic backups for AWS Lightsail

-The AWS Lightsail is a great service, but you do not have a possibility to set up automatic backups from the console of the service.
+The AWS Lightsail is a great service to start with.
+And the Lightsail backups are no brainer to use.
+They are incremental.
+You pay only for the differences.
+It means you can create a lot of backups without a great expense onf them.
+It keeps your work safe.
+But sorrowfully you do not have a possibility to set up automatic backups from the console of the service.
+Till now! :)

-I created a script for the AWS Lambda NodeJS to automate the process.
+This script for the AWS Lambda NodeJS is to automate the backup process.

 **Benefits**
 - Free of charge!